Recovering rent arrears from residential tenants

 Recovering rent arrears from residential tenants who have vacated the premises without leaving a forwarding address is one of the main concerns landlords face after obtaining a possession order.
 With court fees amounting to nearly £500, landlords can end up spending several thousand on legal fees plus months of rent arrears before a bailiff can be appointed.

-This blog covers 2 of the most frequently asked questions I receive from landlords.;
+This blog covers 2 of the most frequently asked questions I receive from landlords on recovering rent arrears.

 Tenants do not have an incentive to pay money judgments attached to possession orders once they vacate as, unlike straightforward money claims, they are not automatically recorded against their credit score as county court judgments “CCJs”.
 It is only upon taking enforcement action or applying for default judgment that the tenants suffer any damage to their credit record.
 This point is also relevant to landlords when undertaking those all important reference checks on new tenants.

 First check – Who’s liable?

 Tenants will be jointly and severally liable for the rent arrears meaning you can recover all the sums due from only one of the tenants leaving them to chase the others for their share.
 This could prove valuable information if you find out one of the tenants (whether they were in occupation or not) is worth pursuing more than the other.

 Guarantors might be your first port of call as often they will be better able to pay the judgment debt.
 Check what the terms say in the tenancy agreement or deed of guarantee as often it says the guarantor is only liable if he has been given 14 days’ notice of the arrears not being paid.
 If this is the case fire off a letter straight away and if it is not too late add them to the possession proceedings so that you can secure a judgment against them.